Chairman & Chief Executive Officer

 Entrepreneur in Residence

 Katie is the CEO and Founder of East River Public Relations.
 Katie founded East River PR in 2012, bringing more than 25 years of experience in publishing, marketing, writing, and public relations to a diverse range of clients.
-Her work has been recognized nationally, winning two Silver Spike Awards from the Public Relations Society of America, Reno chapter.
+Her work has been recognized nationally, winning two Silver Spike Awards from the Public Relations Society of America, Sierra Nevada chapter.

 She was previously a columnist and freelance writer for the Sierra Sun in Truckee, Director of Marketing for the University of Nevada Press, and Director at Switchback PR + Marketing, Inc. She honed her expertise in community relations and public relations campaigns by spearheading luxury lifestyle, real estate and development, travel and tourism and government agency accounts.

-Katie currently serves on the advisory board for the Truckee Public Arts Commission and on the marketing committee for the Contractors Association of Truckee Tahoe.
+Katie currently serves on the advisory board for the Truckee Public Arts Commission and chairs the marketing committee for the Contractors Association of Truckee Tahoe.
 She founded Sierraville.org, a grassroots organization that works with county officials to execute humanitarian and economic development solutions.

 Katie graduated from Ohio Wesleyan University (B.A., English).
 She also completed graduate coursework from the University of Denver’s School of Information Sciences in book publishing.
 An interior design hobbyist, she is currently renovating an 1881 farmhouse and over the course of 20 years she has built eight homes with her tireless husband.
 She enjoys birding while hiking with her dog or kayaking on Donner Lake.
-She is a dedicated San Francisco Giants fan.
+She also is a dedicated San Francisco Giants fan.

 Entrepreneur in Residence